FaizanFaheem-TUI/cameo-tool-plugin/README.md

 4. Update MadicDraw Installation Directory: Right click on MagicDraw⇾MAGIC_DRAW_INSTALL_DIRECTORY and click Properties⇾ Edit the installation location if needed.
 Then “Apply and close”
 5. Right click “Project folder name” and go to “Properties”.
 Under properties, go to “Java Build Path⇾Libraries” and set the class path by clicking on the individual class and clicking on Edit
 6. Click on “Project floder name” than go to File⇾Export
+7. Choose the Jar file as export and the export location